SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFightingStyles.md

 # 12. - Torchbearer

 You are skilled in the use of a torch in battle.
 Once per turn, as a bonus action, you may elect to use a light source you have equipped to attempt to set an enemy you can touch on fire.
-Your target must succeed on a Dexterity saving throw (DC 8 + your proficiency bonus + your Dexterity modifier) or take 1d4 fire damage per turn for 3 turns or until extinguished.
+Your target must succeed on a Dexterity saving throw (DC 8 + your proficiency bonus + your Dexterity modifier) or take 1d4 fire damage per turn for 1 minute or until extinguished.